stars-and-signs/stars-and-signs/docs/protagonist_creation/protagonist-creation.md

 ### Skill ranks

-You gain 100 XP which you must immediately spend to gain Skill ranks.
+You gain 100 [XP](../core_rules/advancement.md#gaining-skill-ranks) which you must immediately spend to gain Skill ranks.
 Any XP you do not spend is lost after this step.
 You can distribute this XP to any number of Skills but you cannot increase a Skill's rank beyond 6 during this step.

 ### Talents

-Choose a Talent for each of your unoccupied Talent slots.
-Choose at least two of these Talents from the Magical Talents list.
+Choose a [Talent](../core_rules/talents.md) for each of your unoccupied Talent slots.

 ### Calculating Effort

-Calculate each of your Effort Refresh values by adding together your ranks in the corresponding Abilities.
+Calculate each of your [Effort](../core_rules/effort.md) Refresh values by adding together your ranks in the corresponding Abilities.

 ### Description